 - And more!
 Check out how each of our BSSw Fellows are improving developer productivity and software sustainability.

 Hai Ah Nam is coordinator of the BSSw Fellowship Program, a member of the IDEAS-ECP team, and a researcher in the Advanced Technologies Group at NERSC/LBNL.
 Her scientific career spans four DOE national laboratories (LLNL, ORNL, LANL, LBNL), where she has contributed to work in low-energy nuclear physics, computational physics, high performance computing, and research scientific software development.
-Hai Ah’s research interests include emerging technologies for the HPC ecosystem, with a focus on AI/ML capabilities.
-She is an advocate for developer productivity and software sustainability and has been one of the organizers of the DOE Performance, Portability and Productivity Annual Meetings since 2015.
+Hai Ah’s current research interests include emerging technologies for the HPC ecosystem, with a focus on AI/ML capabilities.

 The BSSw Fellowship is sponsored by the U.S. Department of Energy and National Science Foundation.